 Laura Kennington: How To Find The Confidence For Epic Challenges

-Meet explorer and athlete Laura Kennington – she’s cycled across continents, swum between islands and kayaked wild rivers in the name of adventure, and you’re likely to find her thoughts on getting out of your comfort zone pretty inspiring.
+Meet explorer and athlete Laura Kennington.
+She’s cycled across continents, swam between islands and kayaked wild rivers in the name of adventure.
+You’re likely to find her thoughts on getting out of your comfort zone pretty inspiring.
 As she is one of Ellis Brigham's ambassadors, we sat down for a cuppa with her to chat about finding the confidence required for those epic challenges.

 What first drove you to become an adventure athlete?

-I reached a point in my early twenties where I had everything I was meant to have: a good job, a steady income, nice clothes, etc. – and none of it was making me happy.
-In fact, I was desperately miserable and I had a nagging feeling that I was completely wasting my potential – and my life!
+I reached a point in my early twenties where I had everything I was meant to have: a good job, a steady income, nice clothes, etc. but none of it was making me happy.
+In fact, I was desperately miserable and I had a nagging feeling that I was completely wasting my potential and my life!

 "Confidence is like a muscle -